 A small ship Alaska cruise allows you an even closer look at the beautiful scenery and exotic wildlife than most large or mid-sized Alaska cruises.
 Several cruise lines with ships that carry from a dozen up to 500 passengers sail Alaska cruises.
 It doesn't take a rocket scientist to see the advantages of fewer cruisers exploring Alaska, enjoying excursions, or even just going ashore in the small Alaska towns like Juneau, Ketchikan, and Skagway.
 Two or three thousand visitors from one ship really make a difference in a small town!

-Let's look at some of the small ship Alaska cruises.
-In addition to those detailed below, there are also many other small yachts available for charter that cruise Alaskan waters.
+In addition to those detailed below, there are also many other small yachts available for a charter that cruises Alaskan waters.
 The accommodations on these charter boats range from bare-bones rustic to luxurious.

 American Cruise Lines operates the 92-passenger American Spirit on eight-day roundtrip cruises from Juneau.
 These cruises visit Glacier Bay, Kake, Haines, Skagway, Petersburg, Tracy Arm, and South Sawyer Glacier.
 At the beginning and end of the season, the American Spirit sails between Seattle and Juneau on 15-night cruises.